How to Make a Career Page Stand Out on Your Website

 A career page that is easy to navigate means potential candidates can easily find the information they need to make a career decision.
 Follow these rules for a clean and concise career page:

-- Set the tone immediately.
-The first item on your page should tell the candidate at a glance what your company is like and why they should apply.
+- The first item on your page should tell the candidate at a glance what your company is like and why they should apply.
 This usually includes an image, caption, and branding.
 Captions may be an invitation, a mission statement, or the primary value of working for your company.

 - Provide a clear job title—and include the location and whether or not you’ll accept remote work.
-If you have a large number of job listings, consider creating a searchable database that can handle a search by title, career field, qualifications, and locations.
+If you have many job listings, consider creating a searchable database that can handle a search by title, career field, qualifications, and locations.

 - Make use of subheadings and groupings, and use jump links to get to jobs if you put them at the bottom of the page.

-- Links to other pages that explain a section in detail can make your career page cleaner and easier to navigate.
+- Links to other pages that explain a section in detail can make your career webpage design cleaner and easier to navigate.
 However, always include a link back to the jobs page.

-- Use lists such as “Top 5 Reasons to Join our Team” or “What We Believe In”—rather than long explanations or company descriptions out of the employee handbook.
+- Use lists such as “Top 5 Reasons to Join our Team” or “What We Believe In”—rather than long explanations or company descriptions from the employee handbook.

 4. Share Company Culture, Purpose, Mission & Your Awesome Team